 Can't afford all that space?
-Royal Caribbean's aforementioned large ships are so big that first-time visitors to its Oasis-class mega-ships like Oasis of the Seas have claimed they forgot they were on a ship.
+Royal Caribbean's aforementioned large ships are so big that first-time visitors to its Oasis-class mega-ships like have claimed they forgot they were on a ship.
 In fact, the designers of these ships put an emphasis on outdoor space, essentially carving out the middle of the ships to create an open-air midsection.
 So not only can you get fresh air on the top-of-ship pool decks, but the Boardwalk and Central Park neighborhoods are open to the sky.
 If the walls feel like they are closing in, simply walk to the nearest lift, push the button with the highest number and -- voila! -- all is well.

 P&O Cruises' newest ships (Britannia, Azura and Ventura) are also spacious, with expansive sun decks, large main pool deck, as well as a quieter, adults-only spa sun deck called the Retreat with private cabanas available for rent.
 The three-deck Atrium is an airy gathering place offering live music, coffee and a deli.
 If you need room to stretch in your living quarters, book a mini-suite or suite for separate living and sleeping areas, as well as an exterior balcony for easy access to fresh air.